sighupio/fury-kubernetes-dr/README.md

 - restore your cluster in case of problems
 - migrate cluster resources to other clusters
 - replicate your production environment to development and testing environment.

+ETCD backupper allows you to:

+- snapshot your ETCD cluster

 Together with Velero, Velero Node Agent allows you to: